jstetich/DEP_Nutrients_sum/Analysis/DEP_Irradiance_Analysis.md

 riverine sites.
 Some years are better than others.
 Sites differ, with sites influenced by freshwater likely to have higher light extinction coefficients.
 (Notice that standard errors are slightly higher in this model, because of the weighting.
-That is expected)
+That is expected.)

 ``` r
 oldpar <- par(mfrow = c(2,2))